 Background & Trigger

 Hence, it is necessary to review the present relevance of these schools and suggest changes and improvements in running these schools with a view to improve the quality of our future military leadership.
 A few extracts from Gen Katoch’s article are given below with a view to start the debate, leading to findings, conclusions and the way forward.
-The full article can also be read at:
+The full article can also be read clicking on this link.

 "The Maharashtra State Government has recently ordered a “high-level” committee to review the present status of Sainik Schools and collect data of alumni who have joined the Armed Forces.
 “The main task before the committee was to examine if the purpose for which the schools (read Sainik Schools) have been set up has been served or not”.